This Fact Sheet is not relevant in your region

 Help with food costs

 There are a growing number of Local Pantries which may help you save money on your grocery shopping.
 You will need to become a member of your Local Pantry by paying a small weekly amount.
 You will then be able to choose food weekly from the pantry up to the value of £20.
 Each pantry has its own membership criteria so you’ll need to contact them to find out if you can join.
-You can find if there is an existing Local Pantry near you by typing your postcode in the search box.
+You can find out if there is an existing Local Pantry near you by typing your postcode in the search box.

-FoodCycle offer free hot meals to anyone who needs them.
+FoodCycle offers free hot meals to anyone who needs them.
 You don’t need a referral or voucher and it doesn’t matter what the reason is for needing their help.
 Volunteers will provide you with a meal and any support you need.
 You can find your closest FoodCycle location here.

 Community fridges share surplus food free of charge.
 Food is usually supplied by local businesses and individuals.
 You can see if you have a community fridge near you on the Community Fridge website.